-The Rant Inducing Slight at the beginning of the final episode of the series, in which our slimy, pathetic protagonist is finally pushed too far and decides Let's Get Dangerous after being stripped of all his titles except Lord of the Privvies:
+- Edmund's Rant-Inducing Slight, in which our slimy, pathetic protagonist is finally pushed too far and decides Let's Get Dangerous! after being stripped of all his titles except Lord of the Privvies —

-"Bloody cheek!
+- From "Money" — "Bloody cheek!
 I'll show them!"
-Blackadder pulls himself out of a Heroic BSOD, saving his own life and extorting a corrupt priest for everything he's worth.
+Blackadder pulls himself out of a Heroic BSoD, saving his own life and extorting a notoriously violent and corrupt priest for everything he's worth.

-Edmund and Melchett's double Groin Attack on their guards in the series two finale.
+- Edmund and Melchett's double Groin Attack on their guards.

 Blackadder the Third